It’s good to know when you’ll be back home, so you can start to organise the next stage of your bigger life.

 Child restraints

-We recommend you correctly install your child restraint before you go home.
 It’s the law in Australia that all children are restrained according to height and age in a car.
-The restraint should meet the Australian and New Zealand Standards.
+The restraint must meet the Australian and New Zealand Standards.

 More information about child restraints can be found at Child Restraint Guidelines.